Stan15/obsidian.nvim/README.md

-  -- 1. "current" (the default) - to always open in the current window -- 2. "vsplit" - to open in a vertical split if there's not already a vertical split -- 3. "hsplit" - to open in a horizontal split if there's not already a horizontal split open_notes_in = "current",
+  -- 1. "current" (the default) - to always open in the current window -- 2. "vsplit" - to open in a vertical split if there's not already a vertical split -- 3. "hsplit" - to open in a horizontal split if there's not already a horizontal split -- 4. "float" - to open in a floating window if there's not already a floating window open_notes_in = "current",

   -- Optional, define your own callbacks to further customize behavior.